Last Updated on June 8, 2022

 Some cholesterol in your diet is ok (you actually need some cholesterol to be healthy)… but when you pair eggs with foods high in saturated fats (like bacon and cheese) they become unhealthy.
 That’s because saturated fats + cholesterol paired together are hard to digest and are more likely to be stored as excess body fat and cause buildup in arteries.

-You have tons of options when it comes to vegetables but veggies you find in omelets are best.
+You have tons of options when it comes to vegetables but veggies that you typically find in omelets and frittatas work best.

 - For seasonings, you can use any herbs and spices you want.
-Black pepper, quality salt, red pepper flakes, garlic, cilantro, scallions, basil, etc. are my suggestions.
+Black pepper, quality salt, red pepper flakes, garlic, scallions, basil, oregano, and cilantro are my go-to suggestions.
 Hot sauce, salsa, bruschetta, and pesto are great plant-based ways to add flavor, too.

 Pick what you and your family like most and have fun experimenting.